SAVE MARTHA LAVINIA

 Martha Lavinia is a world class beach break on King Island in Bass Strait.
-Known for it’s perfect ‘A-frame’ waves formed by swell wrapping around both sides of the island, Tassal has been granted a permit to explore options for a salmon farm operation immediately east of Martha Lavinia Beach.
-The permit grants exploratory access to an area about 124 square kilometres off Nine Mile Beach, extending up to five and a half kilometres off the coast.
-The announcement comes after the Government slated the North West Coast and King Island as potential fish farm locations in August.
+Perfect ‘A-frame’ waves are formed by swell wrapping around both sides of the island and it is a truly unique natural wonder of the Australian surf scene.
+Tassal has been granted a permit to undertake investigative work with regard to establishing a salmon farm immediately east of Martha Lavinia Beach.

 Tasmania’s salmon industry is the largest fisheries sector in Australia.
 Valued at $625.9 million, salmon farming makes a substantial contribution to Tasmania’s economy.
 Starting with a commercial harvest of just 53 tonnes in 1986, the industry now produces 40,000 tonnes a year and has plans to double production by 2030.
 Unfortunately, regulation of Tasmania’s salmon industry has not kept pace with its rapid expansion.
 Tasmania’s salmon farm regulations are twenty years old, leaving them twenty years behind global best practice.
 Internationally, the mounting evidence of damage done to coastal environments by inshore salmon farming is very concerning.
 Scientific research shows that sheltered bays and harbours cannot support the amount of pollution introduced by intensive farming, or provide optimal conditions for fish health and growth.